Support for parents and carers to keep children safe online

 SafeToNet is an app for parents to help them protect their children from online risks like cyberbullying and sexting, while respecting their child’s rights to privacy.
 The SafeToNet Foundation is providing UK families with free-for-life access to SafeToNet during the coronavirus (COVID-19) outbreak.

-If you are worried about your child’s mental health, the government has published guidance for parents and carers on supporting children and young people’s mental health and wellbeing during the coronavirus outbreak.
+If you are worried about your child’s mental health, the NHS has published guidance on mental health and wellbeing.

 If you are worried that someone you know is suicidal, including your child, Samaritans provides advice on how you can support others.

 Support for children

 If your child is worried or needs support, they can get advice and support from Childline (0800 1111) or download the ‘For Me’ app.